Phil Collins: Family and relationships

 From 2007 to 2016, Collins was in a relationship with American news anchor Dana Tyler.
 In 2008, Cevey and her two sons moved to Miami, Florida.
 Collins recalled: "I went through a few bits of darkness; drinking too much.
 I killed my hours watching TV and drinking, and it almost killed me."
 He said in 2015 that he had been teetotal for three years.
 In January 2016, after moving to Miami Beach, Florida in the previous year to be closer to his two youngest sons, Collins reunited with Cevey and they lived together in Miami.
 In October 2020, Collins filed an eviction notice against Cevey after she secretly married another man in August.
 Collins sold his Miami home in 2021 for $39 million.

+In 2016, Collins stated that he regretted cheating on his second wife, and said that his three divorces indicated a "failure to co-exist happily and to understand my partners."

 Collins's brother Clive was a cartoonist.
 Phil appeared at his brother's investiture ceremony at Buckingham Palace in 2012 when he was awarded an MBE for services to art, with Phil stating, "I shared a bedroom with him when we were boys and he was always drawing.
 He used to do Christmas cards and birthday cards for the family."
+Clive died in 2022 at the age of 80.

 Wealth

 In 2012, Collins was estimated to be the second-wealthiest drummer in the world, surpassed only by Ringo Starr.
-Collins was estimated to have a fortune of £120 million in the Sunday Times Rich List of 2018, making him one of the 25 wealthiest people in the British music industry.
+Collins was estimated to have a fortune of £145 million in the Sunday Times Rich List of 2021, making him one of the 25 wealthiest people in the British music industry.